-At Chandos, Personal, Social, Health and Economic education is taught as part of a wider, rich and balanced curriculum, with dedicated lesson time given as well as having the key themes and messages woven throughout everything that happes in school.
-They are embedded into our school ethos and values of:
+At Chandos, PSHE is taught as part of a wider, rich and balanced curriculum.
+It has dedicated lesson time as well as having the key themes and messages woven throughout school life.
+It is embedded into our school ethos and values.

 At Chandos we: